Line 1 (Beijing Subway): Branch to Qinglonghudong

-In 8 July 2022, an EIA document regarding Phase III construction of Beijing rail transport system (2022–2027) mentions a proposal about the branch line of Line 1.
-The branch line is a southwest-to-northeast line starts from Qinglonghudong (located at the east side of Qinglong Lake, in Wangzuo, Fengtai District) to Bajiao Amusement Park in Shijingshan District.
+On 8 July 2022, an EIA document regarding Phase III construction of Beijing rail transport system (2022–2027) mentions a proposal about the branch line of Line 1.
+The branch line is a southwest-to-northeast line starts from Qinglonghudong (located at the east side of Qinglong Lake, in Wangzuo Town, Fengtai District) to Bajiao Amusement Park in Shijingshan District.
 It will be 21 km in length with 9 new stations.
+Construction on the Line 1 branch began on January 18, 2024.